tgen/vcfMerger2/README.ori.md

 #### How to _**only**_ prepare the vcf files using vcfMerger2?
 Users can prepare tool-specific vcf by only running the sub-step of vcfMerger2 called `prep_vcf` independently of the `all-in-one` way described above.
-The script called `prep_vcf.sh` allows you to specifically bring up to vcfMerger2-specs vcfs for the supported tools *(see list of supported tools below)*.
+The script called `prep_vcf_somatic.sh` allows you to specifically bring up to vcfMerger2-specs vcfs for the supported tools *(see list of supported tools below)*.
 This script can be called directly and run independently for each vcf and tool.

 ###### Example_2:
-`prep_vcf.sh --toolname lancet --vcf ./test_data/raw_tool_vcfs/lancet.raw.vcf -d ./test_data -g  ./ref_genome/grch37.22.fa`
+`prep_vcf_somatic.sh --toolname lancet --vcf ./test_data/raw_tool_vcfs/lancet.raw.vcf -d ./test_data -g  ./ref_genome/grch37.22.fa`

 ###### Example_3:
-`prep_vcf.sh --toolname lancet --normal-sname NORMAL --tumor-sname TUMOR --vcf raw_tool_vcfs/lancet.raw.vcf -g ref_genome/grch37.22.fa -o lancet.prepped.vcf --contigs-file ./contigs/contigs/txt`
+`prep_vcf_somatic.sh --toolname lancet --normal-sname NORMAL --tumor-sname TUMOR --vcf raw_tool_vcfs/lancet.raw.vcf -g ref_genome/grch37.22.fa -o lancet.prepped.vcf --contigs-file ./contigs/contigs/txt`

-_**HINT**_: if you already have the command line from `all-in-one` way style, you just add the option `--skip-merge` to that command and only the `prep` step will be performed for all the given vcfs instead of running one by one the `prep_vcf.sh` script
+_**HINT**_: if you already have the command line from `all-in-one` way style, you just add the option `--skip-merge` to that command and only the `prep` step will be performed for all the given vcfs instead of running one by one the `prep_vcf_somatic.sh` script

 #### How to **_only_** merge vcfs?